-A highly effective and client-friendly trial advocate, David Berkley QC has been advising and representing clients in business disputes for more than 30 years and enjoys a substantial practice in London and across the UK.
+David Berkley QC has been advising and representing clients in business disputes for more than 30 years and enjoys a substantial practice in London and across the UK.
 David has a busy practice assisting in the resolution of complex disputes in the fields of commercial litigation, banking disputes, and employment.

 David's legal expertise includes:

 - Entertainment law.

 He adopts a practical approach working closely with clients and their solicitors, and business clients direct.

 David is also a frequent lecturer having conducted many seminars in-house at Herbert Smith Freehills, Freshfields Bruckhaus Deringer and other leading City and UK regional law firms.

 Outside the office, David was a founder, and remains a member, of the Executive Council of the Muslim Jewish Forum of Greater Manchester.
 He has an interest in academic and vocational training including a long association with Nottingham Law School and the National Institute for Trial Advocacy and was formerly an Honorary Teaching Fellow at Manchester Law School.
 He is currently acting as consulting editor for Halsbury’s Law.

 David Berkley QC is highly experienced in banking and commercial litigation.
 His practice focuses on complex disputes and major trial work and he regularly appears in the High Court and the Court of Appeal in contentious security and receivership issues; civil fraud trials; and directors’ and shareholder disputes.